-Special Collections that are part of the Brown University Library -- comprising more than 250 separate collections covering a wide variety of topics -- are housed at the John Hay Library and the Library Collections Annex, and are managed by Special Collections staff at the John Hay Library.
-Materials at the Hay Library are considered teaching collections, and are available to faculty for use in class projects, show-and-tell class sessions, exhibits and course assignments.
+Special Collections that are part of the Brown University Library -- comprising more than 250 separate collections covering a wide variety of topics -- are housed at the John Hay Library and the Library Collections Annex, and are managed by special collections staff at the John Hay Library.
+Materials at the Hay Library are considered teaching collections, and are available to faculty for use in class projects, in-library class sessions, exhibits and course assignments.
 For description of individual collections, please see our Collections A to Z site.

 NOTE: The John Carter Brown Library is an independent rare book library that houses a single collection documenting history of the Americas from 1492 through the Age of Revolutions.
 For information on using collections at the John Carter Brown Library for teaching, please contact the JCB staff.

 JOHN HAY LIBRARY

 The John Hay Library annually offers the S. T. Joshi Endowed fellowship for research on Providence writer H. P. Lovecraft and his literary circle.
 One fellow is selected each year.

 The John Hay Library also participates in the New England Regional Fellowship Consortium, which is administered by the Massachusetts Historical Society on behalf of 16 repositories and 5 additional cultural agencies across the six New England states.
 Each year, NERFC awards a number of fellowships for eight weeks of study in the collections of member institutions.
 Applications are due in early February, and selection of the fellows is done collectively by the participating institutions.
 The Hay Library, like other participating repositories, annually hosts three NERFC fellows for research periods of up to three weeks.
 For further information on applying to for a NERFC fellowship, please contact the Massachusetts Historical Society.

 COGUT CENTER FOR THE HUMANITIES

 Brown's Cogut Center for the Humanities offers fellowships to Brown faculty and graduate students in the following categories: